towaquimbayo/KindSettle/README.md

 #### Server-Side Usage (Backend) on PORT: 8080

-Change directory to server (`backend`) and execute `npm run dev` to run locally in development mode or execute `npm start` to run in production mode.
+Change the directory to the server (`backend`) and execute `npm run dev` to run locally in development mode or execute `npm start` to run in production mode.
 For production, make sure to build the app to the `dist` folder by executing `npm run build` as this would correctly compile TypeScript code to ES5 JavaScript codes and optimize the build for the best performance.

 ```sh
 cd backend